 Water – ¾ cup

 Take rice flour in a container add salt and mix well; add little water and wet the flour, add rest of the water little by little and mix the flour well; it should not be sticky and no lumps should be seen.

 Once the mixture is ready, add 2 table spoons of coconut in the mixture and mix well.
 Take water in pressure cooker or puttu kudam (special pot to make puttu) keep it on the stove to boil.
-Meantime take the puttu kuti (Puttu tube) add 1 table spoon coconut at the bottom of the tube then add 3 table spoons of flour, again add 1 table spoon coconut and 3 table spoons flour, repeat the process until the tube gets filled fully, don’t press it, put some coconut on top and cover it with the lid; place it on the cooker or puttu kudam and steam.
+Meantime take the puttu kuti (Puttu tube) insert the round (chillu) with holes at the bottom; add 1 table spoon coconut at the bottom of the tube then add 3 table spoons of flour, again add 1 table spoon coconut and 3 table spoons flour, repeat the process until the tube gets filled fully, don’t press it, put some coconut on top and cover it with the lid; place it on the cooker or puttu kudam and steam.

 Serve it hot with banana, papad and cooked green gram, or Kadala Kari (a side dish made of chick pea grams).
 Enjoy this sumptuous meal in the morning or as evening tea snack.

 Those who do not have a puttu maker can use your pressure cooker without the whistle along with a coconut shell.
 Take a good coconut shell make a hole at the center as shown above and fill it with rice flour and coconut; insert it on top of the cooker and cover with a lid.
 In 5 minutes steam will begin to come out, keep little more time, remove from cooker turn it upside down into a plate like in picture; remove the shell, your puttu is ready; its very quick to make.
 This puttu tastes better than the tube one.
 Enjoy it.